British Foreign Secretary Boris Johnson, who notoriously sparked

 Johnson said in a statement Monday.

-Barrow, who worked as a supermarket security guard in Britain when
+supermarket security guard in Britain when

 he was younger, defeated long-standing hardline ruler Yahya Jammeh in polls in December.

-He then took refuge in neighbouring Senegal after Jammeh refused to
+then took refuge in neighbouring Senegal after Jammeh refused to

 accept the election result and sought for weeks to cling to power.